cbytenetwork/Endurance-Wallet-Data/src/faq/en/about/who-is-building-unstoppable-wallet.md

-# Who is building Unstoppable?
+# Who is building Endurance?

-Unstoppable started in 2017 and is being built by a team behind Horizontal Systems.
+Endurance started in 2023 and is being built by a team behind Horizontal Systems.

 - We are a 16-person engineering and creative team with an inherent passion for borderless fintech and DAOs (Decentralized Autonomous Organizations).